BroadbandForum/usp-test/01-messages-and-path-names.md

       }
     ```

-4. Allow the EUT to send a DeleteResp
+4. Allow the EUT to send a DeleteResp.

 5. Allow the EUT to send a Notify message.